python-microservices/pyms/docs/configuration.md

 curl -X POST http://localhost:5000/reload-config
 ```

-This endpoint call to the method `Microservice.reload_conf()`.
-This method restart the services,
+This endpoint calls the method `Microservice.reload_conf()`, which restarts the services,
 cript configuration and initialize `create_app`.

 ```python